-In conclusion, human breastmilk stem cells have a high cellular plasticity, exhibiting the ability to generate cells from all three germ layers as demonstrated by their stemness.
+In conclusion, human breastmilk stem cells have high cellular plasticity, exhibiting the ability to generate cells from all three germ layers as demonstrated by their stemness.
 Thus, further studies are needed to elucidate the implication of these cells in regenerative medicine and bioengineering as well to explore these ASCs obtained from no invasive sources.

 ARTICLE HIGHLIGHTS